-CONDUCT EXPECTATIONS As a McMaster student, you have the right to experience, and the responsibility to demonstrate, respectful and dignified interactions within all of our living, learning, and working communities.
+As a McMaster student, you have the right to experience, and the responsibility to demonstrate, respectful and dignified interactions within all of our living, learning, and working communities.
 These expectations are described in the Code of Student Rights & Responsibilities (the "Code").
 All students share the responsibility of maintaining a positive environment for the academic and personal growth of all McMaster community members, whether in person or online.

 It is essential that students be mindful of their interactions online, as the Code remains in effect in virtual learning environments.
 The Code applies to any interactions that adversely affect, disrupt, or interfere with reasonable participation in University activities.
 Student disruptions or behaviours that interfere with university functions on online platforms (e.g. use of Avenue 2 Learn, WebEx or Zoom for delivery), will be taken very seriously and will be investigated.
 Outcomes may include restriction or removal of the involved students' access to these platforms.

-ACADEMIC ACCOMMODATION OF STUDENTS WITH DISABILITIES Students with disabilities who require academic accommodation must contact Student Accessibility Services (SAS) at 905-525-9140 ext.
-28652 or sas@mcmaster.ca to make arrangements with a
+ACADEMIC ACCOMMODATION OF STUDENTS WITH DISABILITIES

+Students with disabilities who require academic accommodation must contact Student Accessibility Services (SAS) at 905-525-9140 ext.
+28652 or sas@mcmaster.ca to make arrangements with a Program Coordinator.
+For further information, consult McMaster University's Accommodation of Students with Disabilities policy.

-Program Coordinator.
-For further information, consult McMaster University's Academic Accommodation of Students with Disabilities policy.
-ACADEMIC ACCOMMODATION FOR RELIGIOUS, INDIGENOUS OR SPIRITUAL OBSERVANCES (RISO) Students requiring academic accommodation based on religious, indigenous or spiritual observances should follow the procedures set out in the RISO policy.
+ACADEMIC ACCOMMODATION FOR RELIGIOUS, INDIGENOUS OR SPIRITUAL OBSERVANCES (RISO)

+Students requiring academic accommodation based on religious, indigenous or spiritual observances should follow the procedures set out in the RISO policy.
 Students should submit their request to their Faculty Office normally within 10 working days of the beginning of term in which they anticipate a need for accommodation or to the Registrar's Office prior to their examinations.
 Students should also contact their instructors as soon as possible to make alternative arrangements for classes, assignments, and tests.

-COPYRIGHT AND RECORDING Students are advised that lectures, demonstrations, performances, and any other course material provided by an instructor include copyright protected works.
+COPYRIGHT AND RECORDING

+Students are advised that lectures, demonstrations, performances, and any other course material provided by an instructor include copyright protected works.
 The Copyright Act and copyright law protect every original literary, dramatic, musical, and artistic work, including lectures by University instructors.

+EXTREME CIRCUMSTANCES

-The recording of lectures, tutorials, or other methods of instruction may occur during a course.
-Recording may be done by either the instructor for the purpose of authorized distribution, or by a student for the purpose of personal study.
-Students should be aware that their voice and/or image may be recorded by others during the class.
-Please speak with the instructor if this is a concern for you.
-EXTREME CIRCUMSTANCES The University reserves the right to change the dates and deadlines for any or all courses in extreme circumstances (e.g., severe weather, labour disruptions, etc.).
+The University reserves the right to change the dates and deadlines for any or all courses in extreme circumstances (e.g., severe weather, labour disruptions, etc.).
 Changes will be communicated through regular McMaster communication channels, such as McMaster Daily News, Avenue to Learn and/or McMaster email.

-ACKNOWLEDGEMENT OF COURSE POLICIES Your enrolment in Commerce 2NG3 will be considered to be an implicit acknowledgement of the course policies outlined above, or of any other that may be announced during lecture and/or on A2L.
+ACKNOWLEDGEMENT OF COURSE POLICIES

+Your enrolment in Commerce 2NG3 will be considered to be an implicit acknowledgement of the course policies outlined above, or of any other that may be announced during lecture and/or on A2L.
 It is your responsibility to read this course outline, to familiarize yourself with the course policies and to act accordingly.

 Lack of awareness of the course policies cannot be invoked at any point during this course for failure to meet them.
 It is your responsibility to ask for clarification on any policies that you do not understand.

+COURSE SCHEDULE

-COURSE SCHEDULE Commerce 2NG3 Negotiations Winter 2024 Course Schedule See Avenue to Learn
+Commerce 2NG3 Negotiations Winter 2025 Course Schedule